 Myths about entering into the earth through a tunnel that takes you to another place or different land are common across the world.
 Such tunnels, connecting us to such ‘underworlds’ or ‘Hades’, can be found in Greek and Roman myths, as well as in German and Eastern European folktales.
 In Britain, these myths are often associated with musician’s tunnels such as those in Northamptonshire, Culross, Fife with its piper, Richmond Castle with its drummer and Norfolk with its own fiddler, as depicted in tales Blakeney, nearby, and Binham Priory.
 In these tales, the musician enters a passage under the ground and is always followed above the ground by people listening to his music, which suddenly stops.
 It is very strange that he has a dog with him, and that this dog always gets out of the tunnel but the man is never seen again.
 The myth is often connected to a ‘barrow’ – which, to the uninitiated, is an underground burial place.

 Now, Binham Priory seems to be an ideal place for the Norfolk version of this particular myth or legend, simply because of the ‘barrow’ named Fiddler’s Hill, a burial mound nearby which dates from the early Bronze Age, and nowadays a popular picnic spot.
 Of course, this tale needs a fiddler, a dog and tunnel, and what better than to have one leading to and from Walsingham Abbey, some three miles away.
-Certainly, local people think so and their tale goes along the following lines:
+Certainly, local people thought so and their tale goes, broadly, along the following lines – bearing in mind that one can come across more than a few variants of the same tale (see below):

-So it was with this in mind that the Fiddler called his dog to heel and lighting his way by means of a small lantern of his own, suspended on a rod so that he could free his hands for playing, he and his small dog entered the tunnel and the villagers were able to hear the strains of his music and followed his path.
-They knew that a fiddle plays a piercing and true sound and felt sure that its sound would vibrate upwards through the layers of soil.
-So they all followed, Lollygaggers (idlers), dawdlers, street vendors, interested onlookers – and the odd dog.
+So it was that with this in mind the Fiddler called his dog to heel and lighting his way by means of a small lantern of his own, suspended on a rod so that he could free his hands for playing, he and his small dog entered the tunnel and the villagers followed listening to his jigs and reels, the strains of which were clearly audible.
+They knew that a fiddle plays a piercing and true sound which easily vibrates through the layers of soil.
+So they were able to follow, Lollygaggers (idlers), dawdlers, street vendors and interested onlookers – some with their own dogs which were, possibly, sensing a ‘hunt’.

-However, when the fiddler reached the place, at a point where two roads crossed, his music suddently stopped.
+However, when the fiddler reached a point where two roads crossed, his music suddently stopped.
 The villagers looked around at each other in consternation.
 Why, they thought would he stop?
 Maybe he was just taking a rest?
 They waited, but the sound never returned.
 There was talk of digging down, but everyone held off despite the possibly that this could be an emergency.
-If the truth were to be known, the villagers were, in fact, too scared to enter the tunnel themselves, for they had no candles or lanterns – on the basis that, being on the surface, they would not need such items.
+If the truth were to be known, the villagers were, in fact, too scared to enter the tunnel themselves, for they had no candles or lanterns – being on the surface.
 So they just retraced their steps back to Binham and waited, for quite a long time as it turned out.